Fitzdares

 TalkSPORT Bet logo

 The TalkSPORT brand name is one of the best-known in the field of sports radio broadcasting.
 Listening to news and analysis in the car on the way home from a game is part of the match day experience for countless thousands of football fans, and TalkSPORT’s presenters are known for their often controversial viewpoints.
-TalKSPORT has long had an interest in the iGaming world, featuring reviews of popular casinos and betting sites on its website, so the only real surprise when TalkSPORT Bet launched in 2023 was that it had taken the brand so long to arrive.
+TalkSPORT has long had an interest in the iGaming world, featuring reviews of popular casinos and betting sites on its website, so the only real surprise when TalkSPORT Bet launched in 2023 was that it had taken the brand so long to arrive.
 Rather than operating TalkSPORT Bet in its own right, the company partnered with BV Gaming Limited to bring TalkSPORT Bet to the marketplace.
 That’s the company behind Bet Victor, so while this might be a relatively new brand in one way, it’s a vastly experienced one in others.
 Reviews have been positive so far, so if you want Fitzdares sister sites, we think you could do a lot worse.

 Fitzdares sister sites TalkSPORT Bet